vankor/self-driving-car/CarND-Path-Planning/README.md

     - identify if given vehicle is too close to our car

-    - identify if it is possible to go left or right, move to center or car should break/accelerate
+    - identify if it is possible to go left or right

     - calculate gaps from left and from right in order to choose where to go if needed

-- Make decision about next actions based on previous step info
+- Make decision about next actions based on previous step info (go left, right or keep lane)

 - Control speed, acceleration and jerk using other vehicles positions and parameters